adinaamzarescu/Rope_data_structure/README.md

 __2. Index__

-  Find the character at ith position
+  Find the character at ith position.

 __3. Search__

-  Find the characters between 2 positions
+  Find the characters between 2 positions.

 __4. Split__